About Make Works Birmingham

 Sean O'Keeffe - Project Manager

 Sean’s interests stem from a background in both commercial and fine art print.
-He worked at Birmingham City University for over twenty years, ultimately leading the Art and Design programmes at the School of Art before leaving in 2014 to become Project Manager at Capsule where he worked on Supersonic Festival and a range of other arts projects.
+He worked at Birmingham City University for over twenty years, ultimately leading the Art and Design programmes at the School of Art before leaving in 2014 to become Project Manager at Capsule where he works on Supersonic Festival and a range of other arts projects.
 He creates audio-visual performances with Giant Axe Field.